What is WISE?

 As its name imply, WISE was inspired by the collective wisdom of those who teach and learn this universal truth and who wishes to create a supportive environment for this endeavour to continue.
 Feed the wholesome mind and it shall prevail over the unwholesome mind as an eventual result — a wisdom that will serve well for all.

-Some of the other great sages/teachers you may hear mentioned at WISE, are Sayadaw U Tejaniya (a Vipassana teacher from Myanmar), Jesus (based on this teachings in A Course in Miracles), Ramana Maharshi, Sri Nisargadatta Maharaj, St Francis of Asisi, Hui Neng (a Zen master from China), Rumi and Byron Katie, among others.
+Some of the great sages and teachers you may hear mentioned at WISE, are Buddha, Sayadaw U Tejaniya (a Vipassana teacher from Myanmar), Lao Tzu in Tao Te Ching, Jesus (based on A Course in Miracles), Ramana Maharshi, Sri Nisargadatta Maharaj, St Francis of Assisi, Hui Neng (a Zen master from China), Rumi and Byron Katie, among others.
 We are always open to teachings which resonate with what we have realized for ourselves and are not limited by religious or other labels.
-There is strictly no religious agenda behind WISE and we will not impose any religious belief or practice on any of our participants.

-In summary, no religious agenda will be imposed and no prior religious knowledge is necessary on the part of participants.
-All that is required is an open and curious mind that is ready to explore, learn and realize for themselves the Truth behind the words/teachings of all great sages/teachers who have appeared in our known history.
+No prior knowledge of any kind of faith is necessary on the part of participants.
+All that is required is an open and curious mind that is ready to explore, learn and realize for themselves the Realities behind the words of all the great sages and teachers who have appeared in our known history.
+Their teachings are their offering of understanding to let us realize for ourselves who we truly are beyond the facade of separation and egocentricity.